AdiPandya/Xray_Overlay/README.md

 # Xray_Overlay
-Guide for making X-ray overlay on the Optical Images
+Guide for making X-ray overlay on the Optical Images.